nelsonfigueroa/nelson.cloud/content/posts/2025-12-11-pulumi-github-actions-with-s3-backend.md

 <img src="/github-actions-with-pulumi-s3/github-actions-logs.webp" alt="GitHub Actions workflow logs showing successful Pulumi preview" width="2854" height="1632" style="max-width: 100%; height: auto; aspect-ratio: 1427 / 816;" loading="lazy" decoding="async">

 If this works, you should be good to go.
-You can update your Pulumi code and, change `command: preview` to `command: up` in the GitHub Actions YAML file and run it again to actually deploy some infrastructure.
+You can update your Pulumi code and change `command: preview` to `command: up` in the GitHub Actions YAML file and run it again to actually deploy some infrastructure.

 ## References
 - https://github.com/pulumi/actions